CS 105 I -

 This course is designed to provide students in-depth skills in business productivity systems including Microsoft Office Suite as well as necessary Information Literacy skills.
 Through a set of case studies and tutorials, main attention is given to the use of Excel in the business world.
 Students will learn how to create professional data-driven workbooks, and leverage Microsoft Excel's power with formulas and a variety of time-saving functions; professionally format worksheets; create charts, tables, and Pivot Tables; utilize advanced functions and apply conditional formatting; work with multiple worksheets, workbooks, and templates; incorporate data validation; utilize worksheet protection; create macros; export and cleanse data sets; and perform what-if analysis with Data Tools, Scenario Manager, and Forecasting.

 Basic knowledge of Windows and initial familiarity with Microsoft Office suite.
 This course is strongly recommended to students who seek a Business degree.
+Prerequisites: Basic knowledge of Windows and initial familiarity with Microsoft Office suite.
+This course is strongly recommended to students who seek a Business degree.

 CS 165 1I -